learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 # Sample response:

-# By treating missing values as a seperate category, information is preserved.
+# By treating missing values as a separate category, information is preserved.
-# Perhaps there was a reason that this information is missing.
+# Perhaps there is a reason that this information is missing.
-# By removing or replacing them, we can more easily conduct mathemtical analyses which require values for computation.
+# By removing or replacing missing information, we can more easily conduct mathematical analyses which require values for computation.
 # I chose to randomly replace for now.
-I could have easily seen the argument for full removal.
+I could have just as easily removed the data.
-# Concerns could include that I imputed the wrong value (indeed it was a random guess).
+# Concerns include that I imputed the wrong value (indeed it was a random guess).
-# Real reasons would depend on our desired application, but these its import to consider ramifications.
+# The strategy for dealing with missing data will depend on our desired application,
+# but regardless of the approach taken, the ramifications of how missing data are handled must be considered.
-# For example, imputing the median to our age reduces variance
+# For example, imputing the median of our age reduces variance
 # and assumes that a new value would be close to the center of the distribution
 # (albeit this assumption is statistically likely).